 Origins: The Boston Home for Incurables

-As a Boston nurse in the late 1800s, Cordelia Harmon saw many patients with chronic illnesses discharged from hospitals.
-As a result of their life circumstances, the economy, and unenlightened public policy, they were left without the financial resources to obtain the care they needed.
-Unable to be cared for at home and turned away from hospitals, these patients often ended up in area institutions for the indigent and criminally insane.
-Cordelia knew that although suffering from diseases and conditions without a cure, these individuals were not beyond hope and—more importantly—were not beyond help.
+Cordelia Harmon was born the fourth of five daughters of John Harmon and Mary Melan, a family of sea captains in Topsham, Maine.
+A Boston nurse in the late 1800's, Cordelia Harmon saw many patients with chronic illnesses discharged from hospitals that had no place to go.
+Unable to be cared for at home and turned away from hospitals, they often ended up in area institutions for the indigent and criminally insane.
+Cordelia knew that although suffering from diseases and conditions without a cure, these individuals were not beyond hope and more importantly were not beyond help.
 She was determined to get them that help.
-Overcoming obstacles of gender and lack of social connections, Cordelia Harmon was able to raise the support necessary to offer a solution.
+They needed a place to live where they would receive the care they required.